GeoMx Whole Transcriptome Atlas Grant: University of Miami

 Eligibility and Requirements:

 Applicants must be actively enrolled or employed at an institution or company in a capacity in which they perform life science research and have the ability to ship and analyze samples within 45 days of award notification.
 The winner must be age 18 or older.
 Members of the immediate families of NanoString employees and directors, and/or persons living in the same household as such persons, are ineligible to participate in this grant program.
 The grant winners will provide 3 slides to the Sylvester Cancer Modeling Shared Resource (CMSR) at the University of Miami, where 1 slide will be used for a QC run and 2 slides will be used with the GeoMx® Human Whole Transcriptome Atlas.
 The CMSR will transfer your slides to the Sylvester Onco-Genomics Shared Resource (OGSR) for user-defined profiling, sample collection, and sequencing.
-Please note that antibody optimization/slide QC, service costs, and sequencing are not included in this grant and are the responsibility of the customer.
+In addition to the costs that will be covered by NanoString, the Sylvester Shared Resources will cover the cost of the upstream histology work (by the Cancer Modeling Shared Resource) and the cost of the downstream sequencing data generation (by the Onco-Genomics Shared Resource) for these two pilot data grants.

 By submitting a grant application, each applicant agrees that NanoString may use his or her name, abstract title, and abstract for marketing purposes.
 All grant applicants agree that NanoString may process the personal data they provide, including sharing such data with NanoString’s partners, collaborators and other third parties who are obligated to keep the data confidential, and in accordance with NanoString’s privacy policies available at nanostring.com/privacy.
 The grant award winner may be required to sign and return an affidavit of eligibility, release of liability, a publicity release, and other appropriate legal documentation reasonably requested by NanoString.
 No substitution or transfer of the awarded grant is allowed, except as otherwise permitted by NanoString.
 The award winner is responsible for any local tax liability (city, state, or federal) occurred by winning and accepting the award.
 If, for any reason, the grant program may not run as planned for any causes beyond the reasonable control of NanoString, then NanoString reserves the right in its sole discretion to cancel, terminate, modify or suspend the grant program.
 NanoString has not made any warranty, representation, or guarantee, explicit or implied, with respect to the grant award and related services, including, without limitation, their quality or fitness for a particular purpose.
 This program is void where prohibited or otherwise restricted by law.
 These terms and conditions and any action related to this grant program will be governed by the laws of the State of Washington without regard to or application of its conflict of law provisions or your state or country of residence.
 All claims, legal proceedings or litigation arising in connection with these terms and conditions and this grant program will be brought solely in the federal or state courts located in Seattle, Washington, and all applicants consent to the jurisdiction of and venue in such courts and waive any objection as to inconvenient forum.
 By participating in this grant program, each applicant unconditionally accepts and agrees to comply with and abide by these terms and conditions.